uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

       Writing superblocks and filesystem accounting information: done

    .. figure:: ./images/persistent_volumes_004.png
+      :alt: Image showing the MINGW64 terminal.
+The sudo mkfs.ext4 /dev/vdb1 command has been used to create a partition labeled /dev/vdb1 on mount /dev/vdb.

 The volume is now formatted and ready for mounting within an attached instance OS.
 You will need to make note of :code:`<pmount>` for when you are ready to mount the volume to an instance.